jacekmaciejak/Rock-paper-and-scissors---game/README.md

-# Roc,k paper and scissors - game
+# Rock, paper and scissors - game
 Rock, paper and scissors -game